evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 The electric vehicle features a high-capacity battery with a gross capacity of 120 kWh and a net usable capacity of 113 kWh, providing an 7 kWh buffer (3.6%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 555 km (345 mi).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 555 km (345 mi).
 The consumption is 20.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 92 minutes, while a more typical charging scenario from 10% to 80% takes 47 minutes with an average charging speed at 100 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 48%.
 This results in an effective charging speed, including time lost, of 103 kW, with each charging session taking about 29 minutes and 59 seconds..